-Our program stands alone in the depth it provides in the science of nutrition and in the breadth of training in public health; it is the only combined degree of its kind. - Aviva Must, PhD and Dean of Public Health & Professional Degree Programs, Tufts University School of Medicine
+Our program stands alone in the depth it provides in the science of nutrition and in the breadth of training in public health; it is the only dual degree of its kind. - Aviva Must, PhD, Dean of Public Health Programs

 What are the requirements?

 Students may complete both the MS and MPH degrees in 2-2½ years full-time study.
 Students typically begin their studies at the Friedman School and transition to the MPH program after three semesters.
 Working closely with an advisor from the start, students create a fully integrated course plan, taking courses in both programs each semester.
-When registered at Friedman, students cross-register for MPH classes; when registered at the Medical School, they cross-register for Friedman classes.
+When registered at the Friedman School, students cross-register for MPH classes; when registered at the School of Medicine, they cross-register for Friedman classes.